sassoftware/sas_kernel/README.md

-# SAS Kernel for Juypter
+# SAS Kernel for Jupyter

 ## What is this?